developer-zebra/developer-zebra-site/src/mx/4-4/ui-settings/keymappingmgr/index.md

 	This Key Behavior indicates that the Key pressed should send an Intent, which could be sent to an application using startActivity or sendBroadcast.
 Supporting both types of Intents provides flexibility so you can launch a variety of applications.
 In addition, you can configure various parameters for constructing the Intent to match it to the needs of an application, including attaching an extra data value to communicate information about the desired action the application should perform.

-	Since Intents are extremely flexible, an existing application might require an Intent that cannot be described via the rather simplistic capabilities inside the KeyMappingMgr Feature Type.
+	Since Intents are extremely flexible, an existing application might require an Intent that cannot be described via the rather simplistic capabilities inside the KeyMappingMgr.
 While it may be possible to meet the needs of some existing applications, the "Send Intent" Key Behavior is really designed to send Intents that are specifically designed and added to applications for this purpose.

 * Suppress key

 	This Key Behavior indicates that the Key pressed should be completely ignored and should produce no result.
 In essence, this results in essentially identical results as if the Key was never pressed.

 * Reset to default